LabyMod/labymod4-api-wiki/docs/pages/addon/features/config.md

 ## Further Customize the Settings

 In addition to using predefined widgets for your settings, you also have a few other options to customize them. <br>
-The following points are not very precisely explained but you can see everything from the following subsections and most of the subsections before in
+The following points are not very precisely explained, but you can see everything from the following subsections and most of the subsections before in
 <a href="#example-of-the-previous-sections">this section</a>.

 ### Create Sections

-You can create sections in your settings, you just have to add the annotation `@SettingSection` above the first field that you want to have in said section.
+You can create sections in your settings; you just have to add the annotation `@SettingSection` above the first field that you want to have in said section.
 Now all you have to do is set the identifier as the annotation's parameter and add it to your internationalization file.

 ### Create Sub Settings

 If you want more structure in your settings but don't want to use Sections, you can create sub-settings that can be accessed via a button.
 Just create a new class, and let it inherit from `Config`.
 Add a field with the same type in your configuration (just the type, not a `ConfigProperty`) and create a new instance of said class.
-As you might have noticed, you don't have to use the `AddonConfig` superclass for sub-settings.
-The `AddonConfig` class is required for your main configuration, but not for subsettings.
+You might have noticed that you don't have to use the `AddonConfig` superclass for sub-settings.
+The `AddonConfig` class is required for your main configuration but not for sub-settings.

-If you want to display more than just the advanced-button (the button that lets you access the sub-settings), add the `@ParentSetting` annotation to the field of the most desirable setting.
+If you want to display more than just the advanced button (the button that lets you access the sub-settings), add the `@ParentSetting` annotation to the field of the most desirable setting.

 ### Use Icons for Settings

-In order to display icons in front of your settings, you'll need to declare a sprite texture with the `@SpriteTexture` annotation.
+To display icons in front of your settings, you'll need to declare a sprite texture with the `@SpriteTexture` annotation.
 Set the name of your file as the value of the annotation (the base path is `assets/NAMESPACE/themes/THEME/textures/sprite`, while the namespace is the namespace you set in your `build.gradle.kts` and the theme to the current theme.
 If you want your icons to be visible in all themes, put the texture in the vanilla theme).
 More on sprite textures <a href="#FINAL_LINK_HERE">here</a>.

 ## Example of the Previous Sections